First, we will review important topics like the job of a team leader, common teamwork issues, and challenges team leaders face.

 Without clear goals, team members may falter, become distracted, or fail to fulfill their role on the team.

-According to RMT, there are two types of goals every team should consider: business goals and psychological goals.
+According to RMT, there are two types of goals every team should consider: business goals and A team’s psychological goals describe how teammates intentionally choose to think and behave as they work together to achieve their team’s business goals.
+More.

 In order for a team to succeed, each team member must first know, understand, and choose to align with the team’s overarching performance goals.
 All team members must also know, understand, and choose to align with the team’s interpersonal, behavioral, and communication goals.